-Internal and nonstate armed conflicts account for the vast majority of conflicts worldwide (figure 2.12).45 The number of nonstate conflicts has risen recently, and although the total number of internal conflicts is declining, the number of internationalized internal conflicts is on the rise.
+Internal and nonstate armed conflicts account for the vast majority of conflicts worldwide (figure 2.12).
+The number of nonstate conflicts has risen recently, and although the total number of internal conflicts is declining, the number of internationalized internal conflicts is on the rise.
 Interstate conflicts have declined due partly to the end of the colonial wars and the Cold War.
 Armed conflicts occur for different reasons and in very different contexts.
 But deficits in development, unaddressed grievances (including past conflicts) and natural resource rents are common threads in the majority of armed conflicts.

 Civil unrest has been fuelled by a growing perception that policymaking has not prioritized people's needs or listened to their voices, which should be taken as an important call for better governance.
 This requires greater accountability and responsiveness of governments to the concerns of their citizens.
 Profound transformations are needed-beyond changes in government, as the Arab Spring illustrated-to open the political space and enable agency.
-Growing economic and social tensions-emerging from increasing inequality and a lack of economic opportunities-are likely to continue to fuel social unrest.46 development.
-That makes it vital to adopt bold national and international policies to reduce the vulnerability of individuals, communities and countries and to increase their resilience (chapters 4 and 5).
-Despite continuing progress in human development, many people remain vulnerable to shocks that undermine their ability to live a healthy and fulfilling life.
-The next chapter identifies specific population groups that are particularly vulnerable to systemic threats and the mechanisms through which these vulnerabilities affect human development.
+Growing economic and social tensions-emerging from increasing inequality and a lack of economic opportunities-are likely to continue to fuel social unrest.

 Several global factors can fuel conflicts and enhance fragility, such as transnational organized crime, international markets in military goods and security services, and the spread of radical extremism.
-Addressing these sources of vulnerability will be crucial to promote peace and advance human development.47
+Addressing these sources of vulnerability will be crucial to promote peace and advance human development.